 Statistics and Studies

 A search engine’s job is to scour the Internet and show you the results most relevant to what you searched for.
-It’s important to remember that Google doesn’t make the rules but, they’re really good listeners to what most readers want.
-Imagine Google as Cesar that can give your articles a thumbs up or down if the audience wills it.
-In other words, in order to please search engines, you need to know what the reader wants.
+It’s important to remember that Google doesn’t make the rules but they’re really good listeners in knowing what most readers want.
+In order to please search engines, you need to know too.
 So what does the reader want?

 Ideal Content Length

-Content length isn’t just about the overall word count, but you’ll need to optimize each component of your article to please the viewers, and show search engines you mean business.
+Content length isn’t just about the overall word count, but you’ll need to optimise each component of your article to please the viewers and show search engines you mean business.
 There is no way to cheat your way to the top in terms of search results.
 However, there are a few things to keep in mind always as a backbone to build your article on.